shenae/SQL-Joins-Real-Estate/readme.md

 ## Submission

 Homework is due tonight by **11pm**.
-Look at the [homework submission templete](https://git.generalassemb.ly/wdi-nyc-lambda/lambda-class-info/blob/master/SAMPLE_HW_TEMPLATE.md) if you need a refrehser.
 Make sure to title your PR with your name.